-- Indicate how many devices you have, and which you want to register (you’re not required to register them all)
+- Indicate how many devices you have, and which ones you want to register (you’re not required to register them all).

 What Information Does Nielsen Collect?

-Some people are understandably wary about allowing an app to harvest data.
-Keep in mind that with Nielsen, your name is not tied to the data being collected — you’re anonymous throughout the process.
+Some people are understandably wary about allowing an app to harvest their data.
+Keep in mind that with Nielsen, your name is not tied to the data that’s collected; you stay anonymous throughout the process.

-However, the app does collect the name and birthdates of the members of your household.
+However, the app does collect the names and birth dates of the members of your household.
 This is to identify your demographic profile and household composition, as some demographics and living situations are more sought after by brands than others.

-Historically, people age 18-34 are the most valuable demographic because they have disposable income, and when captured at the younger end of that range are more likely to become “brand loyal” for decades.
+Historically, people aged 18-34 are the most valuable demographic because they have disposable income, and when captured at the younger end of that range are more likely to become “brand loyal” for decades.

 The Nielsen app collects data about: